|

 to hear from nationally-recognized artists and arts leaders.

-the program seeks to expand education and networking opportunities
+Additionally, the program seeks to expand education

-for emerging artists.
-The mentorship component of the program
+and networking opportunities for emerging artists.
+The mentorship

-matches participants with other professional artists or arts
+component of the program matches participants with other professional

-and organizational capacity-building.
-These experienced artists
+development, and organizational capacity-building.
+These experienced

-and administrators provide advice, feedback, support and contacts.
+artists and administrators provide advice, feedback, support

 |